microscaler/tinkerbell/docs/mdbook/src/adr/0024-Authentication_and_Authorization.md

 Accepted

 ## Context
-Tinkerbell’s distributed runtime, including the orchestrator, local FAR agents, and external API clients (such as developer UIs or automated tools), must be protected through a secure and auditable authentication and authorization system.
+Tiffany’s distributed runtime, including the orchestrator, local FAR agents, and external API clients (such as developer UIs or automated tools), must be protected through a secure and auditable authentication and authorization system.
 The system must support:

 - Autonomous agents authenticating to central systems
 - Developer CLI and UI access with role separation